 Trip Curve

-Circuit breakers have different trip curves, which determine the response time of the breaker to an overcurrent condition.
+Circuit breakers have different trip curves, which determine the breaker’s response time to an overcurrent condition.
 The trip curve indicates the relationship between the current magnitude and the time it takes for the circuit breaker to trip.
 Different trip curves are designed for specific applications, such as motor circuits, lighting circuits, or power distribution.
 Understanding the trip curve helps ensure the circuit breaker adequately responds to overcurrent situations without causing unnecessary tripping or compromising safety.

 Factors To Consider When Selecting A Circuit Breaker